ruiboy/twip/README.md

 # TWIP
-A simple java / react app that allows you to plan a trip of multiple city stops and find the weather for each stop using openweathermap API 5 day forecast.
+A simple java / react app that allows you to plan a trip of multiple city stops and find the weather for each stop using https://openweathermap.org/forecast5 API.
 # Running it

 Backend: You must set system property `openweathermap.appId`.
-Eg. Run with:
+Run with:

 ```
 mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dopenweathermap.appId=<your-app-id-here>"